 - Will it be other tournaments included in Oslo Chess Festival?

-Sure it wille.
-We have so far planned a 5 or 7 round rapid tournament on saturday the 1st of October and a team blitz tournament later in the Festival.
+It certainly will.
+We have planned a rapid tournament and a team blitz tournament as well during the Festival, just like last year.
 Furthermore we hope to have a youth tournament included as well.
-It would be great to offer the kids to play a tournament in the same surroundings as all the GMs etc is playing.
+It would be great to offer the kids to play a tournament in the same surroundings as all the GMs etc. is playing.

 More info and how to enroll in this side tournaments will be published at a later stage.